 Most lending specialists won’t allow you to borrow the property's total value.
 This is a precautionary measure in case market prices drop and your loan exceeds your house value.

 If you’re considering refinancing to buy an investment property, it is advisable to seek professional advice about the tax implications based on your loan structure any loan.
 This is because you may not qualify for tax benefits if you use your existing home as security and place both properties on the same loan.
-Learn how equity works when buying a second home.

 The main drawback in refinancing without at least 20% equity is that you’ll likely have to pay for Lenders Mortgage Insurance (LMI).
 Depending on the loan size, this could be many thousands or tens of thousands of dollars and outweigh the benefits of refinancing.